What is E-invoicing?

-e-invoicing, short for electronic invoicing, is defined as the process of billing customers via a digital platform instead of via email, paper invoices, or other manual means.
+e-invoicing, short for electronic invoicing, is defined as the process of billing customers via a digital platform (usually electronic invoicing software) instead of via email, paper invoices, or other manual means.

-Just like invoicing is all about handling pending supplier payments, electronic invoicing is concerned with managing invoices from start to finish via an electronic format.
+Just like invoicing is all about handling pending supplier payments, electronic invoicing is concerned with managing invoices from start to finish via electronic invoicing software.
 This helps your organization manage accounts payable faster, eliminate human error, and build a more agile and productive accounts payable operation for a growing company.

 Among several other benefits, e-invoicing software helps your organization to:

 - Get better visibility into your accounts payables insights